-Classical Feng Shui has two main schools, but the main focus consultants concentrate about is the San Yuan Feng Shui flying star Xuan Kong school.
-In sum, the teaching of Xuan Kong can be divided into four subcategories: The Xuan Kong Flying Star, the 64 Hexagram (Da Gua), the Six Methods (Liu Fa), and the Date Selection (Ze Ri).
-Here is a quick summary of the three subcategories which is not cover here:
+Classical Feng Shui has two main schools, but the main focus that consultants concentrate on is the San Yuan Feng Shui flying star Xuan Kong school.
+In sum, the teachings of Xuan Kong can be divided into four subcategories: The Xuan Kong Flying Star, the 64 Hexagram (Da Gua), the Six Methods (Liu Fa), and the Date Selection (Ze Ri).
+Here is a quick summary of the three subcategories that are not covered here:

 64 Hexagram (Da Gua): Specifically, it is used to predict the future and the destiny of a person.

-Date Selection (Ze Ri): Ze Ri is used by Practitioner to select auspicious dates for special events.
-To choose a good day with positive energy for a wedding or giving birth can change one’s life destiny.
+Date Selection (Ze Ri): Ze Ri is used by practitioners to select auspicious dates for special events.
+Choosing a good day with positive energy for a wedding or giving birth can change one’s life destiny.
 For example, a wedding on special dates can bring never-ending love and harmony into the couple’s future.

 Flying Star Meaning and the Basics

 In Feng Shui’s Flying Star System, there are nine distinct types of star energies.
 With the application of the Yin-Yang concept, half of these stars bring auspiciousness, while the other half bring inauspicious affairs into our lives.
 These unseen energy stars manifest within specific sections of the home, exerting either positive or negative effects on your daily life.

 For instance, these energies impact the harmony, emotions, financial matters, relationships, and overall well-being of the residents.
 In our solar system, we have nine astrological stars that generate different forms of Qi energy on our planet.
 These flying stars, as we understand them, interact and influence life on Earth, encompassing both animals and humans.